Scottish Family Party: Opposition to abortion and assisted suicide

 The SFP describes itself as pro-life, opposing both abortion and assisted suicide.
+The party wants to ban abortion except when the woman's life is in danger.
 During a protest at a sexual health clinic in Sandyford, Glasgow in March 2023, Lucas branded abortion providers at the clinic "killers".
+The party has also spread misinformation on the issue of abortion, such as in April 2026 by distributing flyers making an inaccurate claim about foetuses.

 Education

 The SFP believes that education should increase its focus on "traditional focuses" of "discipline, knowledge, formal teaching, and objective testing."
 They argue against the Curriculum for Excellence as it, "elevates subjective learner experience over teaching, undermining the intellectual authority of teachers, and uses student motivation and enjoyment as the measure of what is worth knowing".

 Lucas has spoken out against rainbow flags being displayed in schools.
-The party is opposed to the inclusion of certain content in sex education such as LGBTQ-inclusive and pornographic topics (both of which, it claims, are currently taught in Scottish schools).
+The party is opposed to the inclusion of certain content in sex education such as LGBTQ-inclusive and pornographic topics.
 It supports education that includes the promotion of family planning and abstinence from alcohol use.

 In February 2020, the SFP submitted a complaint concerning a HappyFest event that celebrated LGBT+ arts (including drag, theatre, poetry, dance, and music) at Dunbar Grammar School in East Lothian, as part of LGBT History Month.
 The party claimed that the event promoted "a philosophy of gender fluidity that is confusing and dangerous to young people" and that "the drag scene is often associated with less than positive values".
 A spokesperson rejected the complaints, stating that the event was run "to raise awareness and challenge prejudice."